 Termination of sponsorship

+[Alt.
+Requirement for State sponsorship]

-1. Each Contractor shall ensure that it is sponsored by a State or States, as the case may be, throughout the period of the exploitation contract in accordance with regulation 6, and to the extent necessary that it complies with regulations 6 (1) and (2).
+1. Each Contractor [that is not the Enterprise or a State Party] shall ensure that it is sponsored by a State or States, as the case may be, throughout the period of the exploitation contract in accordance with [article 153(2)(b) of the Convention and] regulation 6, [and to the extent necessary that it complies with regulations 6 (1) and (2)].

-2. A State may terminate its sponsorship by providing to the Secretary-General a written notice describing the reasons for such termination.
-Termination of sponsorship takes effect no later than 12 months after the date of receipt of the notification by the Secretary-General [unless the notification specifies a later date], except for termination due to a Contractor’s non-compliance under its terms of sponsorship, in which case termination takes effect no later than 6 months after the date of such notification.
+[1.bis.
+A Contractor shall promptly notify the Authority if the Contractor’s Sponsoring State or States terminates its sponsorship.]

-[2.alt.
-A State may terminate its sponsorship by providing to the Secretary-General a written notice describing the reasons for such termination and the date termination is to take effect taking into account the following timeframes:
+[][2.alt.
+[Without prejudice to any terms, rights or obligations between a State and a Contractor under the terms of sponsorship,] [A] [a] State may terminate its sponsorship by providing to the Secretary-General a written notice describing the reasons for such termination and the date termination is to take effect, [no earlier than] the following timeframes:

-(i) Termination due to a Contractor’s non-compliance under its terms of sponsorship, negligence or environmental damage: termination to take effect no later than 6 months after the date of receipt of the notification by the Secretary-General;
+(i) Termination due to a Contractor’s [material] non-compliance under its terms of sponsorship []: termination to take effect [no earlier] [no later than] [6] months after the date of receipt of the notification by the Secretary-General;

-(ii) Termination due to reasons other than those listed in subparagraph (i) above: termination to take effect no later than 12 months after the date of receipt of the notification by the Secretary-General.]
+(ii) Termination due to reasons other than those listed in subparagraph (i) above: termination to take effect no [earlier] [later] than 12 months after the date of receipt of the notification by the Secretary-General.]

 [2.alt.bis.
-If the reasons for termination of sponsorship include non- compliance under its terms of sponsorship, negligence or environmental damage, the Contractor must suspend its mining operations until the Council has considered the matter in accordance with paragraph 6 below.]
+If the reasons for termination of sponsorship include non- compliance under its terms of sponsorship [], the Contractor must suspend its mining operations until the Council has considered the matter in accordance with paragraph 6 below.]

-3. In the event of termination of sponsorship, [due to reasons other than those listed in subparagraph 2 (i)] the Contractor shall, within the period referred to in [sub]paragraph 2 (ii) , obtain another Sponsoring State or States in accordance with the requirements of regulation 6, and in particular in order to comply with regulation 6 (1) and (2).
+3. In the event of termination of sponsorship, [due to reasons other than those listed in subparagraph 2 (i)] the Contractor may [shall], [within the period referred to in [sub]paragraph 2 (ii)] [before the previous State’s sponsorship ends], obtain another Sponsoring State or States in accordance with the requirements of regulation 6, and in particular in order to comply with regulation 6 (1) and (2).
 Such State or States shall submit a certificate of sponsorship in accordance with regulation 6.
-The exploitation contract terminates automatically if the Contractor fails to obtain a Sponsoring State or States within the required period.
+The exploitation contract terminates automatically if the Contractor fails to obtain a Sponsoring State or States within the required period [unless the Contractor has sought the Council’s consent to transfer its rights and obligations under the exploitation contract pursuant to regulations 23].

+[3.bis.
+In the event that the Contractor is able, within the relevant period, to obtain another Sponsoring State or States in accordance with sub-paragraph 3, the Authority shall deal expeditiously with any consents that are required as a result under regulations 23 or 24.]

 4. A Sponsoring State or States is not discharged from any obligations accrued while it was a Sponsoring State by reason of the termination of its sponsorship nor shall such termination affect any legal rights and obligations created during such sponsorship [consistent with the requirements of contractors, including as set forth in Annex III, Article 17.2(e) of the Convention].

-5. The Secretary-General shall notify the members of the Authority of a termination or change of sponsorship.
+5. The Secretary-General shall notify, [as soon as practicable,] the members of the Authority of a termination or change of sponsorship.